Diazepam

 Diazepam, sold under the brand name Valium among others, is a medication of the benzodiazepine family that acts as an anxiolytic.
 It is used to treat a range of conditions, including anxiety, seizures, alcohol withdrawal syndrome, muscle spasms, insomnia, and restless legs syndrome.
 It may also be used to cause memory loss during certain medical procedures.
-It can be taken orally (by mouth), as a suppository inserted into the rectum, intramuscularly (injected into muscle), intravenously (injection into a vein) or used as a nasal spray.
+It can be taken orally (by mouth), as a suppository (inserted into the rectum), intramuscularly (injected into muscle), intravenously (injection into a vein) or used as a nasal spray.
 When injected intravenously, effects begin in one to five minutes and last up to an hour.
 When taken by mouth, effects begin after 15 to 60 minutes.

 Common side effects include sleepiness and trouble with coordination.
 Serious side effects are rare.
 They include increased risk of suicide, decreased breathing, and a paradoxical increased risk of seizures if used too frequently in those with epilepsy.
 Occasionally, excitement or agitation may occur.
 Long-term use can result in tolerance, dependence, and withdrawal symptoms on dose reduction.
 Abrupt stopping after long-term use can be potentially dangerous.
 After stopping, cognitive problems may persist for six months or longer.
 It is not recommended during pregnancy or breastfeeding.
 Its mechanism of action works by increasing the effect of the neurotransmitter gamma-aminobutyric acid (GABA).

 Diazepam was patented in 1959 by Hoffmann-La Roche.
 It has been one of the most frequently prescribed medications in the world since its launch in 1963.
 In the United States it was the best-selling medication between 1968 and 1982, selling more than 2 billion tablets in 1978 alone.
 In 2023, it was the 183rd most commonly prescribed medication in the United States, with more than 2 million prescriptions.
-In 1985, the patent ended, and there are more than 500 brands available on the market.
+In 1985 the patent expired, and there are more than 500 brands available on the market.
 It is on the World Health Organization's List of Essential Medicines.